tiffythinhdang/open_kitchen/README.md

 ### Reservation Search and Filter
 - Users can search for available kitchens by time, date, location, and party size.\
   _This is accomplished through sending ajax calls to the database.
-Backend code is as below:_
+Backend code for the query is as below:_
   ```
   class Api::KitchensController < ApplicationController
     def index